nicopap/elm-eureka/README.md

 ## Planned (maybe?)

-* An efficient parser capable of building an elm AST.
+* An efficient parser capable of building an elm AST lazily.

 * Proper line location tracking, so you can retreive the location of the definition of some functions.